 I will also encourage you to occasionally go back to some of these shows, months after you first watch them.
 Going back to series you have watched before really lets you see how much progress you have made.
 It is exciting to realize when you can finally understand most or all of the speech.
 But certainly there is a lot of value in watching these videos while they are still quite challenging for you.

-To find some of the episodes, you may need to search manually on YouTube.
+The original source I linked is no longer valid, so I replaced it with another on YouTube.
+To find the other episodes, you will need to search manually on YouTube.

 Spanish Learning Podcasts